 Initially, applicants need to apply on the appropriate application form which can be downloaded from this site Hackney Carriage/Private Hire information pack, obtained by post from the Council (telephone 01437 764551) or by calling in at the Council offices.
 The licence is issued under an Act of Parliament called the Local Government (Miscellaneous Provisions) Act 1976 and is valid for one year.
 To get a driver's licence the Council have to determine whether or not you are a "fit and proper person" under the terms of the Act.
 This involves a series of tests and checks being carried out with various organisations so that the Council can determine your application fairly and consistently.
 Should there be issues arising from these checks, the application is referred to the Licensing Committee to consider.
 The checks and tests that we carry out are as follows:

 The check involves a search of your individual criminal record to establish whether or not you are safe person to drive members of the public, some of which may be vulnerable, elderly, or infirm.
-The CRB is a central organisation that deals with all checks of criminal records for the Council.
+The DBS is a central organisation that deals with all checks of criminal records for the Council.

-All applicants will be required to undergo a medical examination, known as a Group II medical, which will normally be carried out by your own doctor.
+All applicants will be required to undergo a medical examination, known as a Group II medical, which must be carried out by your own doctor.
 This requirement is in accordance with government guidelines and brings taxi/private hire drivers in line with HGV and PSV drivers.
 Certain medical conditions may mean that you are not capable of driving professionally and it is important that the Council know about such problems to ensure the safety of the public.
 Drivers under 65 must undergo a medial every 3 years; drivers over 65 annually.

 It is necessary to provide the Council with business reference.
 A reference should be provided on the appropriate form.
 Any reference may be required to be verified.

 Taxi licence fees are reviewed annually and the current fees are listed on the fees page Taxi Licensing Fee`s 2013/2014